fiberopticnow/fiberopticnow.github.io/_posts/2015-04-15-digital-design.md

 <img src="/media/mad.gif" width="33%" style="float:left" />

-{% include image.html url="/media/fire.gif" width="33%" description="Turtle sticker pack by Seo Hyun" %}
+{% include image.html url="/media/fire.gif" width="33%" description="Some examples from the Turtle sticker pack by Seo Hyun" %}

 Some students even chose to create mockups showing how their sticker packs would look if in use in Facebook Messenger.
 Seo Hyun even created an animated mockup, which really took the concept to the next level.